Earlville Opera House

 In 2022, the Opera House celebrated its 50th Anniversary.
 Deservedly, the exceptional organization received a Proclamation from the Chenango County Board of Supervisors, the ‘Not-for-Profit Agency’ of the Year award from Commerce Chenango, and a letter of praise and congratulations from the New York State Council for the Arts (see below).

-In honor of the 50th Anniversary, Skaggs provided this six minute documentary film about his early history with the Opera House.
-The film is one of the episodes of the oral history series, “Joey Skaggs Satire and Art Activism, 1960s to the Present and Beyond“.
+In honor of the 50th Anniversary, Skaggs provided this six minute documentary film.
+“Joey Skaggs: The Earlville Opera House,” about his early history with the Opera House.
+The film is an episodes from the oral history series, “Joey Skaggs Satire and Art Activism, 1960s to the Present and Beyond.”

 Documentation: